kzvonarek/T-bert/README.md

 # The Sound

-Here's just a few of the created tracks and sound effects made for T-bert with some corresponding visuals.
+**Attached in this repo is the complete selection of T-bert sound effects and music tracks for your hearing pleasure.**

+---

+# Takeaways